 This course provides an overview of estimating, cost analysis, and methods of job documentation.
 Students maintain daily time cards as well as job folders for their various furniture projects.
 Job folders contain drawings; route and cut sheets; time and cost analysis sheets; bill of materials; materials invoice; and a finishing schedule.
+Prerequisite: CABM 111

-CABM 171 (2 credits) Related Drawing II
+Related Drawing II

 A further study into basic blueprint reading and drafting techniques applicable to the cabinetmaking profession as introduced in CABM 121.
+Prerequisite: CABM 121

-CABM 206 (6 credits) Advanced Wood Project
+Advanced Wood Project